hi-digital-solutions/hids-blog-content/serverless-costs.md

 But the deployment story is different: on the older system, there are firewalls to configure; in some cases, URLs to expose (along with the associated DNS updates), and so on.

 We deployed the newer functions to Azure, and immediately had a known, consistent, and accessible URL for our functions, as well as matching development versions of the same.
 Minutes vs. hours, at the least.

+**_I wonder if there is something to mention here about Azure providing a localized framework for testing the function app??_**

 ### Nothing to see here